digital-brew/create-plugin/packages/data/README.md

-# Data utilities & components for the WordPress block editor plugin
+# Data utilities & components for building WordPress block editor plugins

 A library of utilities & components that make it easier to manage state for WordPress plugins built for the block editor.